hanabi/hanabi.github.io/README.md

 ### 5 Saves (on Chop)

 * Since there is only one copy of each 5, all of the 5s need to be saved so that they won't be discarded.
 * Always save a 5 with a number clue instead of a color clue.
-Otherwise, it will look like a *Play Clue* (or potentially a *Save Clue* on some other a critical card).
+Otherwise, it will look like a *Play Clue* (or potentially a *Save Clue* on some other critical card).

 ### 2 Saves (on Chop)